Nebukadneza/lueftermonster/README.md

 To connect to Home-Assistant refer to the [ESPHome documentation](https://esphome.io/guides/getting_started_hassio#connecting-your-device-to-home-assistant)

 ### Connect a fan
-Since the "proper" PC Fan connectors are not sourcable from JLCPCB, we cheaped out by using standard 2.54mm connection pins.
+Since the "proper" PC Fan connectors are not cheaply sourcable from JLCPCB (and THT parts incur a hand-soldering fee/delay), we cheaped out by using standard 2.54mm connection pins.
 This works, but

 _**IS NOT SAFE TO CONNECT IN REVERSE!**_